 I'm originally from Vancouver and studied guitar and composition at the University of British Columbia.
 After working for several years as a guitar teacher and musician, I studied Music Therapy at Anglia Ruskin University, Cambridge (UK), obtaining an MA in Music Therapy with Distinction.
 I worked as a music therapist in London for over five years, supporting children and young people with a variety of needs.

 My approach to music therapy is very much client-centred, with a balance between planned activities and improvisation, always bearing in mind the established aims of the sessions.
 I believe the ability to express ourselves and connect with others is paramount to our mental and emotional well-being, and music is an incredibly powerful tool for this.
+Through music, we can all heal, grow and reach our full potential.

 Please get in touch using the Contact link in the menu above if you have any questions or would like to know more about what I can offer.